Terry Young was named the Chief of Police, City of Surprise, in July 2015.

-During his more than 25 years in law enforcement in the valley, Chief Young has achieved success in a wide variety of law enforcement functions, including: Patrol Operations, Investigations, Professional Standards, Personnel Management, Occupational Safety, Legal Compliance, Policy Development, Organizational Development, and Pre-Employment Services.
+During his more than 29 years in law enforcement in the valley, Chief Young has achieved success in a wide variety of law enforcement functions, including: Patrol Operations, Criminal Investigations, Professional Standards, Personnel Management, Occupational Safety, Legal Compliance, Policy Development, Organizational Development, and Pre-Employment Services.

-He is an active member of the Arizona Association of Chiefs of Police (AACOP), International Association of Chiefs of Police (IACP), and the Police Executive Research Forum (PERF).
+Chief Young serves as the Legislative Chairman and 1st Vice President of the Arizona Association of Chiefs of Police (AACOP), and is an active member of the FBI National Academy Association (FBINAA), International Association of Chiefs of Police (IACP), and the Police Executive Research Forum (PERF).